-- (a) Except when dispensed directly to an ultimate user by an authorized provider who is not a pharmacist, a controlled dangerous substance listed in Schedule III or Schedule IV that is a drug to which § 21-220 of the Health General Article applies may not be dispensed without a written or oral prescription. - (b) Unless renewed by the authorized provider, the prescription may not be: - (1) filled or refilled more than 6 months after the date of prescription; or - (2) refilled more than five times.
+- (a) Except when dispensed directly to an ultimate user by an authorized provider who is not a pharmacist, a controlled dangerous substance listed in Schedule III or Schedule IV that is a drug to which § 21-220 of the Health General Article applies may not be dispensed without a written prescription, an electronic prescription, or an oral prescription. - (b) Unless renewed by the authorized provider, the prescription may not be:

+- (1) filled or refilled more than 6 months after the date of prescription; or - (2) refilled more than five times.